HaiGenBuShang/LUKB/README.md

 sudo firewall-cmd --add-port=1111/tcp (CentOS)

-Then you can play with the tool by opening the link: http://fill.your.ip.address:1111 with the added user information.
-If you want to change the default port 1111, change "port = 1111" to "port = the_port_you_want" in the app.R file.
+Then port 1111 will be opened temporarily.
+Then researchers can access LUKB via http://your_server_ip:1111/.
+To change the default port, change “port = 1111” to “port = the_port_you_want” on line 10 of launch_app.sh file.

 If you like this tool, please cite: